open-cloud/open-cloud.github.io.old/0_overview.md

 based on demand.

 Fourth, OpenCloud will take advantage of SDN-enabled networks throughout this infrastructure.
-There are significant opportunities to connect clusters with an end-to-end OpenFlow network in support of SDN.
+Each cluster includes OpenFlow-enabled top-of-rack switches.
 The ViNI servers throughout Internet2 are co-located with OpenFlow switches deployed as part of the Network Development and Deployment Initiative (NDDI).
 Due to NSF's Campus Cyperinfrastructure -- Network and Infrastructure and Engineering (CC-NIE) program, OpenFlow switches are also now beginning to be deployed throughout dozens of campus and regional networks.

-Today, OpenCloud includes servers at all four tiers, organized as four independently managed Deployments: an EC2 Deployment allows users to acquire VMs in EC2, a ViCCI Deployment includes six servers at each of the five ViCCI sites, an Internet2 Deployment includes two servers at each of ten Internet2 routing centers, and an Enterprise Deployment includes clusters at two University campuses.
+Today, OpenCloud includes servers at all four tiers, organized as four independently managed Deployments: an EC2 Deployment allows users to acquire VMs in EC2, a ViCCI Deployment includes six servers at each of the five ViCCI sites (ViCCI servers will be as demand dictates), an Internet2 Deployment includes two servers at each of ten Internet2 routing centers, and an Enterprise Deployment includes clusters at two University campuses.